Karnak

 Creation source Creation source

-These fields define the destination Karnak should send the instances to.
+These fields define where Karnak should send the DICOM instances.

 2. Transfer Syntax